Driving in severe weather: be prepared and be aware

 Published 9 April 2021

-Prepare to drive in severe weather with expert advice from Highways England.
+Prepare to drive in severe weather with expert advice from National Highways.
 Find out what to carry with you and where to look for weather and traffic updates.

 Carry an emergency kit